PCSD 201 Introduction to Communication Disorders

 Anatomical structures of the human communications system and the physiology of inter-related movement.
 3 credits

-The identification and evaluation of phonological and language disorders in children and adolescents, etiological factors, and basic assessment and management procedures for a culturally and linguistically diverse populations.
-3 credits
+This course will examine the identification, evaluation, and treatment of language disorders across the lifespan in children, adolescents, and adults.
+The course will also explore etiological factors, and basic assessment and management procedures for culturally and linguistically diverse populations.

 PCSD 361 Introduction of Audiology and Hearing Science